 KTM is not afraid of anything, and above all of coming to face the most demanding machines in their territories.
 We knew the builder as formidable on the sand and pebble tracks; it will now be necessary to reckon with him on the track itself.
 With its hyper angular plastic, a very large hypersport twin, and unlimited provocation, the new RC8 directly challenges the Ducati 1098 on its ground..

-This RC8 has been around for a few years – and since the proto presented in 2005, Katoche has remained surprisingly true to the basic design, a surprising mix of billhooks in the fairing, taut lines and sharp angles.
+This RC8 has been around for a few years – and since the proto presented in 2005, Katoche has remained surprisingly faithful to the basic design, a surprising mix of billhooks in the fairing, taut lines and sharp angles.
 Only the twin has changed, from 999 to 1,149 cc (not understand why they call it 1190 …).
 It must also be said that between the presentation of the prototype and this final version, the Superbike regulations have changed, allowing 1200 twins to be aligned; and the Austrian factory is keen to go and tease the best teams in the world in this championship.

-For this engine, the engine manufacturers started with the standard twin-cylinder and completely revised it to make a new super light boiler (it weighs barely 64 kg), equipped with Keihin electronic injection with butterflies (one per cylinder) 52mm, an altimeter compensation system, new 4-valve cylinder heads, two balancing arms and dry sump lubrication.
+For this engine, the engine manufacturers started with the standard twin cylinder and completely revised it to make a new super light boiler (it weighs barely 64 kg), equipped with Keihin electronic injection with butterflies (one per cylinder) 52mm, an altimeter compensation system, new 4-valve cylinder heads, two balancing arms and dry sump lubrication.

 You’ve noticed that the exhaust is neatly concealed … under the engine, like on Buells.
-While the Japanese are breaking their heads with increasingly bizarre shapes and positions that change each year (under the pretext of optimizing the distribution of masses), KTM places this element truly in the center of the chassis (well, below) by balancing the center of gravity.
+While the Japanese are breaking their heads with increasingly bizarre shapes and positions that change every year (under the pretext of optimizing the distribution of masses), KTM places this element truly in the center of the chassis (well, below) by balancing the center of gravity.

 Considering the potted shape of the car, they were right to stash it down there.